codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

 See a Working Example
 ----------------------
-To see an example of a specific unit test or style checker, see the Starter Pack in to corresponding language:
+To see an example of a specific unit test or style checker, see the Starter Pack in the corresponding language:

 Go to **Starter Packs** and search for **Advanced Features in Python** if not already loaded in your **My Projects** area.
 Click **Use Pack** and then **Create** to install it to your Codio account.